lenworthhenry/dc-summit-2018-node-ecs-fargate-demo/README.md

 - **TargetGroup**: TargetGroup for the ECS Fargate Service
 - **VpcId**: The VPC is created for hosting your Service
 - **CodeRepository**: The Code Commit Repository for hosting your code

+### Setting up CICD

+The template deploys all the AWS service components that you will need for your CICD project.
+However, you will have to commit the demo application to the Code Commit Repository to have a fully working CICD process.
+That check in will trigger a Docker build as well as the push to ECS of the service based on the code you committed.

 ### Testing the example